-For the past 24 years, Kristin has practiced exclusively in Superior Court.
+For the past 25 years, Kristin Richardson has practiced exclusively in Superior Court.
 She has done more than 100 jury trials, including 25 murder trials.
 She created and led the King County Prosecutor’s Office cold case homicide unit.
 She has handled many of the most serious cases in King County.
 She is rated “Exceptionally Well Qualified” by the King County Bar Association, GLBT Bar Association (Q Law), Washington Women Lawyers, and Joint Asian Bar Association, and “Well Qualified” by the Loren Miller and Latino/a Bar Associations.

 Kristin is a longtime board member of the Washington Women Lawyers Foundation, a charitable organization dedicated to elimination of bias and increase in diversity in the legal profession.
 She was president for three years.
 She also serves on the board of directors for Victim Support Services, a non-profit crisis and advocacy agency for family and friends of the victims of violent crimes.
-She served on the East African Outreach Advisory Committee, a liaison between immigrants and the American justice system.
+She served on the East African Advisory Council, a liaison between immigrants and the American justice system.
 She also taught trial skills at Seattle University School of Law for three years.

 Kristin’s dad was a Vietnam veteran and her brother served in Iraq.
 Growing up in a military family, she lived on bases around the world before attending Washington State University, where she majored in Communications / Journalism and was named the Outstanding Graduate in Journalism by the Society of Professional Journalists.
 She worked four years as a newspaper reporter before attending Willamette University College of Law, where she served as executive editor of the Willamette Law Review and was named Outstanding Graduate by the American Academy of Trial Attorneys.